AaronAtayan310/Team-Project-Repository/README.md

 # Function library overview and organization
 The library consists of roughly 20 functions, at time of writing.
-In terms of organization, the vast majority function independently, although some do rely on other functions in the library.
-The .py file uses some comment lines to break apart the functions into 6 core sections, which each represent the overarching purpose in the project that one group of functions, each achieving a more niche, specific goal, is intended to fulfill.
+An important detail to take note of regarding all functions in the library is that they are each designed to function with complete independence - that is, not relying on other functions in the library to be able to run.
+In terms of organization, the .py file for the function library uses some comment lines to break apart the functions into 5 core sections, which each represent the overarching purpose in the project that one group of functions, each achieving a more niche, specific goal, is intended to fulfill.
 These groups are.....
 1. Data Ingestion
-2. Data Analysis
+2. Data Cleaning
 3. Data Transformation
-4. Data Utilities
+4. Data Analysis
-5. Data Cleaning
-6. Data Storage
+5. Data Storage & Utilities

 # Contribution guidelines for team members
 1. Ensure you have the latest code